Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 How will ClubsNSW support the competition?

 Participating clubs will benefit from a substantial ClubsNSW marketing campaign, at no cost to clubs.
-We are promoting Perfect Plate across The Daily Telegraph, The Sunday Telegraph, regional NewsCorp publications, radio, mainstream TV, and social media — follow Perfect Plate Awards on Facebook and Instagram and tag these accounts in any Perfect Plate content you share on your own pages.
+We will promote Perfect Plate across The Daily Telegraph, The Sunday Telegraph, regional NewsCorp publications, 2GB and Gold FM (WS FM) radio, mainstream TV and social media — follow Perfect Plate Awards on Facebook and Instagram and tag these accounts in any Perfect Plate content you share on your own pages.

 There will also be a significant publicity campaign across the state to raise awareness for the competition.